merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 {% include _toc.html %}

 {: .notice}
-This tutorial is tailored for anvi'o versions 1.1.0 or later.
+This tutorial is tailored for anvi'o <b>version 1.2.0 or later</b>.
 Please update your installation first if you have an earlier version installed.
 You can learn which version you have on your computer by typing `anvi-profile --version` in your terminal.

 This tutorial gives a brief overview of anvi'o metagenomic worklow.
 If you run into any issues, please post a comment down below, or open an <a href="https://github.com/meren/anvio/issues">issue</a>.
 When you post a comment or an issue, please mention the anvi'o version, the operating system you are using.